einrob/TS_CNN/Traffic_Sign_Classifier.md

 ### Conclusion

 - The two proposals are equivalent
-- I think it does matter that each channel is normalized seperately so I am going to zero mean each channel independetly
+- I think it does matter that each channel is normalized separately so I am going to zero mean each channel independetly

 ## Defining a normalization function based on my findings